 Carbonell's wall lizard habitat

 A ground-dwelling species, Carbonell’s wall lizard occurs frequently in forest and forest clearings, particularly in oak forests, as well as on sand dunes, coastal cliffs and scrubby mountainous areas (1) (2).
-It is found from sea level up to 1,200 metres (2).
+It is found up to elevations of 1,200 metres (2).

 Carbonell's wall lizard status